dtaht/blog-cerowrt/content/post/ath10_ath9k_1.md

 "odd" results above.

 As for sch_fq vs fq_codel on the hosts?
 Too early to tell.
-I'd like to believe it was better, but this is well within error bars.
+I'd like to believe it was better, but this is [well within my mental error bars](https://lists.bufferbloat.net/pipermail/make-wifi-fast/2016-May/000613.html).
 And there were other problems elsewhere.
 Wifi data is NOISY!
 (And we are here today, to just break as many things as fast as we can to get caught up on current developments).
 It does look like the odroid c2 is good to